reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 .. _peripheral:

-A **Peripheral** is a hardware device, the firmware can use to fulfil interactions with external devices.
+A **Peripheral** is a `hardware device <https://barrgroup.com/Embedded-Systems/Books/Programming-Embedded-Systems/Peripherals-Device-Drivers>`_ used in embedded systems, in addition to processor and memory.
+Some peripherals, such as timers or interrupt controller, are often included in the same chip as the processor; others, such as the real-time clock or LCD controller, are usually external.
-There are e.g. peripherals to send and receive data with the lens chip or with the Real Time Clock (RTC) This interaction is intiated through specific MMIO address(es) in memory space.
+The firmware interacts with peripherals through specific MMIO address(es) in the memory space.

-Each peripheral has a (hardcoded) range of addresses.
+Each peripheral has a (hardcoded) range of memory addresses.
 On Canon hardware, this region is generally located somewhere within ``0xC0000000 - 0xDFFFFFFF`` (with variations: ``C0000000 - CFFFFFFF``, ``C0000000 - C0FFFFFF`` and so on).

-A **Register** is a 32 bit wide (4 byte) location in that peripheral memory range, used to control the peripheral.
+A **Register** is a 32-bit wide (4-byte) location in some peripheral's address range, used to control that peripheral.
 These registers are at predefined offsets from the peripheral’s base address.
 For example, it is quite common for at least one register to be a control register, where each bit in the register corresponds to a certain behavior that the hardware should have.